N7ILK/MorseBeacon-Fox/README.md

  Simple project for interfacing NiceRF SA828 to Arduino Nano (clone) to make a fox hunt transmitter.

 Hardware:
 Battery connects to both SA828 and vin of Arduino.
-100mfd across battery suppresses spikes when xmitting Pin 6 to MIC+
+100mfd across battery suppresses spikes when xmitting - Pin 6 to MIC+ -
-Pin 7 to PTT
+Pin 7 to PTT -
-Pin A0 to SPK closest to edge of board with antenna connector Jumper H/L to GND for .5W output.
-This was plenty for our hunt within a wildlife refuge 250K ohm variable across VOL pins.
-I'm set a bit less than halfway ~160k ohms.
+Pin A0 to SPK closest to edge of board with antenna connector - Jumper H/L to GND for .5W output.
+This was plenty for our hunt within a wildlife refuge - 250K ohm variable across VOL pins.
+I'm set a bit less than halfway ~160k ohms

 You'll need the software to program your frequency/ies into the SA828.
 It's available on the Nice RF website